 Milwaukee Hard Hat Options

 Milwaukee covers Class C and E with Type 1 hard hats.
-The big deal is their Bolt Hard Hat Headlamp mount which allow wearers to simultaneously use headlamps with other accessories.
+The big deal is their Bolt Hard Hat Headlamp mount which lets wearers simultaneously use headlamps with other accessories.

 Check out these Milwaukee hard hats at Acme Tools: